pirouzmehmandoost/para/README.md

 - Clearly express that I'm a professional software engineer, and not a designer (though I've worked as both).
 - Display a well-formatted resume.
-- Optimize performance of Web graphics and animations
+- Optimize performance of WebGL implementations and animations.
 - Display an understanding of CSS, HTML, JavaScript, React, and Next.js (14).

 My current development goals are :

 - Refine the home page- latest feature branch significantly optimizes use of Three.js, but isn't ready to merge.
 - Present PDF resume's without the use of paid API's.
 - Implement blog functionality.